Tumblers: A Novel Collider Signature for Long-Lived Particles: Tumblers at the LHC

 \section{Tumblers at the LHC}

 Macroscopically displaced vertices can result from the decays of long-lived particles (LLPs) that decay on distance scales $\mathcal{O}(1\mathrm{~mm}) \lesssim c\tau \lesssim \mathcal{O}(100\mathrm{~m})$ inside a collider detector.
 Such vertices represent a striking potential signal of new physics~\cite{Curtin:2018mvb,Alimena:2019zri}.
 While the DV signatures associated with the decays of even a single LLP species can yield a wealth of information about physics beyond the SM, the phenomenology associated with DVs can be far richer in extensions of the SM which involve multiple of LLP species.
 One intriguing possibility arises in scenarios in which one species of LLP can decay into a final state which includes both SM particles and a lighter LLP of a different species.
 If this lighter LLP also decays within the detector, the result is a sequence of two or more DVs which result from the successive decays of unstable particles within the same decay chain.
-Like DVs themselves, such {\it sequences}\/ of DVs --- \ie, such ``tumblers'' --- can arise naturally in many extensions of the SM.~ These include models involving compressed supersymmetry~\cite{Martin:2007gf}, theories involving large numbers of additional degrees of freedom with a significant degree of disorder in their mass matrix~\cite{DAgnolo:2019cio}, and scenarios involving non-minimal dark sectors~\cite{Dienes:2019krh}.
+Like DVs themselves, such {\it sequences}\/ of DVs --- \ie, such ``tumblers'' --- can arise naturally in many extensions of the SM.~ These include models involving compressed supersymmetry~\cite{Martin:2007gf}; hidden-valley models~\cite{Strassler:2006im} and other, similar theories which give rise to phenomena referred to as emerging jets~\cite{Schwaller:2015gea}, semi-visible jets~\cite{Cohen:2015toa}, dark jets~\cite{Park:2017rfb}, and/or soft bombs~\cite{Knapen:2016hky}; theories involving large numbers of additional degrees of freedom with a significant degree of disorder in their mass matrix~\cite{DAgnolo:2019cio}; and scenarios involving non-minimal dark sectors~\cite{Dienes:2019krh}.
+Indeed, tumbler-like events of this sort, under the name ``micro-cascades,'' were explicitly invoked more than a decade ago to explain possible anomalies in CDF data involving muons produced with large impact parameters~\cite{Giromini:2008xh,Strassler:2008jq}.
+The possibility of tumbler-like events arising in a variety of hidden-valley models was also discussed in Refs.~\cite{Strassler:2006qa,Juknevich:2009gg,Juknevich:2009ji,Craig:2015pha}.

 An example of a tumbler is illustrated in Fig.~\ref{fig:decayschematic}.
 In this example, an LLP $\chi_2$ is produced within a collider detector at the primary interaction vertex $V_P$, along with one or more additional SM particles.
 This $\chi_2$ particle travels a measurable distance away from $V_P$ before it decays into a pair of SM particles (which for concreteness we take to be a quark $q$ and an anti-quark $\bar{q}$), along with another, lighter LLP $\chi_1$ at the secondary vertex $V_S$.
 This $\chi_1$ particle, in turn, travels a measurable distance away from $V_S$ before it likewise decays at a tertiary vertex $V_T$ into a quark $q'$, an anti-quark $\bar{q}'$, and another, even lighter LLP $\chi_0$, which escapes the detector and manifests itself as missing transverse energy $\met$.